 The survey results highlight the benefit of having multiple memberships, which enables you to shop around for the best odds.

 For sports we achieved an average margin of 3.1% by shopping around for odds.
 This is substantially lower than the best performing bookmaker at 4.9%, and the survey average of 5.8%.

 For racing the benefits were greater for thoroughbreds than for greyhounds and harness.
 For thoroughbred racing the combined margin was 19.0%, compared to 26.6% for Colossalbet.
 For greyhounds the combined margin was 24.9%, compared to 27.7% for Colossalbet, and for harness racing the combined margin was 23.5%, compared to 26.3% for Colossalbet.

 Odds Comparison Tool

 You can compare bookmaker odds for upcoming fixtures in the Bookmaker Odds Comparison section.

-This survey was conducted during one week in September, 2021.
 The surveyed margins were heavily dependent on the sample of sporting events chosen.
-Comparative margin levels may change over time and may differ for sports and leagues not covered in the survey.
+Comparative margin levels may change over time and they will differ for sports and leagues not covered in the survey.

-This survey focuses on margins and the number of markets per fixture, but a key caveat is that betting limits are ignored.
+This survey focused on margins and the number of markets per fixture, but a key caveat is that betting limits are ignored.
 Furthermore, some bookmakers offer higher limits but may limit or close your account if you regularly win with high-stakes wagers.
-In addition, some bookmakers offer frequent promotions in lieu of lower odds, which is not factored into these stats.
+In addition, some bookmakers offer frequent promotions in lieu of lower odds, which is not factored into these results.